Israel lobby in the United States: Israel and U.S. interests

 Friendly relations between Israel and the U.S. has been and continues to be a tenet of both American and Israeli foreign policy.
 Israel receives bipartisan support in the U.S. Congress.
 The Israeli Ministry of Foreign Affairs states that U.S. and Israel share common "economic, political, strategic, and diplomatic concerns" and that the countries exchange "intelligence and military information" and cooperate in an effort to halt international terrorism and illegal drug trade.
 Furthermore, a majority of American citizens view Israel favorably.

-In 2011, the Washington Institute for Near East Policy (a think tank founded by "a small group of visionary Americans committed to advancing U.S. interests in the Middle East") argued that the U.S.-Israel relationship is "A Strategic Asset for the United States."
+In 2011, the pro-Israel Washington Institute for Near East Policy (WINEP) argued that the U.S.-Israel relationship is "A Strategic Asset for the United States."
 In discussing their report, Walter B. Slocombe said that while in the popular imagination, the U.S.-Israel relationship is only good for Israel, Israel provides enormous assistance to the United States, including military expertise which has saved American lives in Iraq and Afghanistan.
 Robert D. Blackwill countered the claim that the U.S.-Israel relationship significantly damages the relationship between the United States and the Arab world.
 He asked rhetorically:

-Would Saudi Arabia's policies toward the United States be markedly different in practice if Washington entered into a sustained crisis with Israel over the Palestine issue during which the bilateral relationship between the United States and Israel went into steep, systemic decline?
-In that instance, would Riyadh lower the price of oil?
-Would it stop hedging its regional bets concerning U.S. attempts to coerce Iran into freezing its nuclear weapons program?
-Would it regard U.S. policy toward Afghanistan any less critically?
-Would it view American democracy promotion in the Middle East more favorably?
-Would it be more inclined to reform its internal governmental processes to be more in line with U.S. preferences?
-Walt [Slocombe] and I judge the answer to all these questions [to be] 'No.'